 The Student Research Colloquium was established in 1998 to provide TU students with an opportunity to gain public speaking experience, learn about research from fields outside their own academic discipline, and experience judging methods used by professional organizations for national and international meetings/conferences.

-Submissions will start being accepted at the beginning of the Spring 2021 semester and will be due Monday, March 1st.
+Submissions will start being accepted at the beginning of the spring 2023 semester.